 The SLN is a consortium of SUNY campuses who have joined together to offer graduate and undergraduate courses on-line.
 Credits earned in the program may be transferable, for all matriculated students, check with your advisor prior to registration.
 Call 800-875-6269, or visit the SUNY Learning Network Website for more information.

-For all Manhattanville courses, students must register at both Purchase and Manhattanville and have a Cross-Registration Approval form signed by both the student's advisor and the Registrar.
+For all Manhattanville courses, students must register at both Purchase and Manhattanville and have Cross-Registration Approval form signed by both the student’s advisor and the Registrar.
 One copy of this form must be presented to Manhattanville at the time of registration.
 On the Purchase registration form, include the Manhattanville course number.
 Purchase College retains the white copy of the Cross-Registration Approval form.

-PLEASE NOTE: Manhattanville Business, Management, Computers, Studio Arts, Economics, Certification courses, and Independent Study courses are not available to Purchase College students.
+Please note: Manhattanville Business, Management, Computers, Studio Arts, Economics, Certification courses, and Independent Study courses are not available to Purchase College students.

-Fall 2013 Registration Guide
+Spring 2014 Registration Guide

 Degree Progress Report